https://www.chefspencil.com

 Bananas

-Bananas are arguably the world’s most popular fruit.
-They are also incredibly versatile and can be enjoyed raw, baked, or roasted.
+Bananas are arguably the world’s most popular fruit as they are incredibly nutritious and versatile and can be enjoyed raw, baked, or roasted.

 Their pale flesh adds a sumptuous creamy contrast to brilliantly-colored berry salads or smoothies.
-And they make the palest yellow smoothies, ice creams, and flavored yogurts.
+And they make the palest yellow smoothies, ice creams, puddings, and flavored yogurts.
+You can also use it for varios cakes like this delicious vegan cheesecake or this banana & mango cake.

 Bananas pack a powerful nutritional punch, rich in potassium and fiber.
 They also provide a valuable dose of healthy prebiotics to help digestion, so they can be enjoyed daily as part of a healthy and low-calorie diet.
 Lesser known is perhaps that banana leaves can also be used for cooking.